The SLP Guide to Evidence-Based Practice

 Using Continuing Education and Conferences for Evidence-Based Practice

-- One great resource for hundreds of great evidenced-based online speech CEUs is Medbridge.
-You can filter by population, setting, topic, and more.
+- Medbridge offers hundreds of excellent evidenced-based online speech CEUs.
+You can filter by population, setting, topic and more.

 - Conferences also give you the opportunity to sit in CEU sessions where the latest research is discussed.